-If you read this page and wish to move, the first step will be to select a date and time for your letter-writing assessment appointment.
+If you've read the above and wish to move, the first step will be to complete the required forms for your assessment session.

-All forms must be completed at least 48 hours prior to the scheduled session.
+All forms must be completed prior to the scheduling the session.

 I will use this information to guide the letter-writing session and will pre-write some of the letter in advance.